-What does this mean?
-We’ve got the how, when, where, and why of the new Shinkansen policies and restrictions — so you can get some of that weight off your shoulders.
+Gone are the days of simply hopping on the bullet train worry free with your suitcase in tow.
+Now, there are Shinkansen baggage rules dictating both luggage size and storage.
+So, what does this all mean?
+We’ve got the how, when, where, and why of the Shinkansen baggage policies and restrictions — so you can get some of that weight off your shoulders.

 Suggested Activity